-Each year Wellington City Council partners with Sustainability Trust to provide free fruit trees to neighborhood groups who have a good spot of shared land for a fruit tree.
+Each year Wellington City Council partners with the Sustainability Trust to provide free fruit trees to neighborhood groups who have a good spot of shared land for a fruit tree.

 Ideally, each tree needs about five people from the community who are prepared to help care for it.
 Two of those people will need to sign up as the lead guardians.
 As a fruit tree guardian, you will water, prune, weed and mulch to keep the trees healthy and productive.